HoodWeb/silverstripe-sliderfield/README.md

 # SliderField for Silverstripe

-This module adds a SliderField that allows you to enter a numeric value with a draggable widget
+This module adds a SliderField that allows you to enter a numeric value with a draggable widget (A fork of tractorcow's module)

 ## Credits and Authors